Vanilla-OS/website/articles/2024-07-22-vanilla-os-2-orchid-interview-with-luca-and-mirko.md

 I feel that Vanilla OS is heading in the right direction, particularly in creating an appliance-like OS that is accessible to everyone, especially those who are not tech-savvy.
 Despite being a relatively young project, the progress we've made so far has been remarkable.
 There are still many improvements to implement in the future, but what we've achieved up to now truly showcases the potential of both the project and our team.

 **Mirko**:
 Having watched the project grow, fight through issues, and celebrate successes, I can say that the project has matured significantly.
 Vanilla OS 2 is something we all believed in, but none of us predicted how challenging this journey would be.
-Vanilla OS has always been different different project; our goal was never just to create a Linux distribution, we aimed to create an operating system that truly serves the user without being a nuisance.
+Vanilla OS has always been a different project; our goal was never just to create a Linux distribution, we aimed to create an operating system that truly serves the user without being a nuisance.

 Our wonderful and tireless team is made up of enthusiasts of Linux, Open Source, and technology in general.
 We understand the challenges of a constantly evolving world, and as users ourselves, we feel the pressure to keep up.
 In Vanilla OS, this is our mantra.
 It doesn't mean everything will be perfect from day one, but we have a solid starting point to succeed and stay on our feet.